sophiefoxg/case-study/README.md

 ###### ENS_rename.sh
-using the biomart convert tool I was able to download the strain version gene IDs to the corresponding IDs on the GRCm39 genome. this file is called : mart_export_ENS.txt
+Using the biomart convert tool I was able to download the strain version gene IDs to the corresponding IDs on the GRCm39 genome. this file is called : mart_export_ENS.txt

-AKA using a script that converted them into a new .csv. with e ach “MGP_BALBcJ” being linked to a “ENSMUG”
+AKA using a script that converted them into a new .csv. with each “MGP_BALBcJ” being linked to an “ENSMUG” identifier

-it reads in the Infected_vs_Control.csv from the Deseq and DEG script. and replaces the IDs to allow for easier GSEA.
+It reads in the Infected_vs_Control.csv from the Deseq and DEG script. and replaces the IDs to allow for easier GSEA.

-###### Gene Set Enrichment Analysis:
+->Output: Infected_vs_Control_ENS.csv

+###### GSEA.R
+#### KEGG and GO gene set enrichment analyses of entire dataset
+packages: "clusterProfiler", "org.Mm.eg.db", "enrichplot", "DOSE", "biomaRt" Using the Infected_vs_Control_ENS.csv, this script ranks the gene list, removes duplicate IDs and adds in adding in jitter to ensure each term has a distinct ranking value (noise to break ties between terms), which preserves the statistical assumptions of GSEA and enables accurate calculation of enrichment scores and p-values. it allows for multiple visualisations for both GO and KEGG: inclusing enrichment map plots, cnet plots etc.

+#### GSEAapp.R
+Shiny app that allows client to set her own parameters for Log2Fold Change.
+For each GO biological Process term that was deemed significant, you can see what genes in that set are being up or downregulated. results are plotted using a graph.

+For full explanation of how to use this app, please look at the app explanation document